int

 Slot machines in casinos SSHA

-We continue the subject started in the first part of the article about slot machines in brick-and-mortar casinos in the United States.
-There we began to consider the situation with video slots in different regions of the United States.
+We continue the subject started in the first part of the article, focusing on slot machines in brick-and-mortar casinos in the United States.
+There, we began to consider the situation with video slots in different regions of the United States.
 We discussed states where slot machines are allowed.

 Slot Machines in the U.S.A.